-HUS-157 Co-Occurring Disorders and Mental Health Issues
+HUS-157 Co-Occurring Disorders and Mental Health Issues 2.0 Units / 2.0 hours LEC

 This course will provide students with a fundamental understanding of the unique characteristics and treatment needs of people with co-occurring substance use disorders and mental illness.
 It examines the way in which the mental health systems, substance abuse treatment programs, and self-help groups work together to address the needs of clients with these co-occurring disorders.